csgames/event-platform/dashboard/DEVELOPER.md

 This folder contains all the code of the angular applications

 #### Api
 This section contains the logic of the api.
-In other words, all communications with the different api is handle in this section.
+In other words, all communication with the different api is handle in this section.
 This section also contains all the model of the data from the different services.

 #### Components
 This section contains all the global components of the Angular application.

 #### Features
 This section contains all the pages of the Angular application.
-Each page must have it's own store and can have custom components and modal.
+Each page must have its own store and can have custom components and modal.

 A page structure must look like this
 ```